 Barbara Gordon first appeared in the pages of Detective Comics #359 back in January of 1967.
 She was created by William Dozier, Carmine Infantino, and Julius Schwartz.

 A little different than most comic book characters, Barbara Gordon/Batgirl was the by-product of the Adam West-led Television Show wanting a new female character to act as a counterpart to Batman.
 The request wasn’t limited to television, either.
 DC Editor, Julius Schwartz hoped that the television show could introduce the new character at the same time as the comic book.
 So, Batgirl was introduced during the third season of the show and in Detective Comics #359.
 On the show, Batgirl was portrayed by Yvonne Craig and her version set the standard for what Batgirl was to become.

-Barbara Gordon is the daughter of Commissioner James Gordon and the sister of James Gordon Jr. She is gainfully employed as the head of the Gotham City Public Library and holds a Ph.D
+Barbara Gordon is the daughter of Commissioner James Gordon and the sister of James Gordon Jr. She is gainfully employed as the head of the Gotham City Public Library and holds a Ph.D. in Library Science.

 In her first story, Barbara is on route to a costume ball dressed as a female version of Batman.
 Her costume, which included a black bodysuit, yellow gloves, a utility belt, cape, boots, cowl, and bat symbol, would remain unchanged for the next many years.
 The story sees Barbara successfully stop the villain Killer Moth from kidnapping Bruce Wayne.
 Although his rescue draws the attention of Batman, he does everything in his power to prevent her from becoming a crime fighter.